major-lab/mirbooking/README.md

 In addition to determine the steady state, miRBooking can also perform numerical integration of the microtargetome.

-The `kappa` parameter indicates how many nM (1e-9 Molar) of concentration a FPKM represents in the quantification.
+The `kappa` parameter indicates how many pM (1e-12 Molar) of concentration a FPKM represents in the quantification.
 It can be estimated using spike-ins if their prior concentration is known.
 The default value has been calculated from ENCODE's HeLa S3 reference epigenome[^hela-s3-encode] using the following
 procedure:

- 1. Obtain spike-ins concentration from Thermofisher and convert attomoles/µL to nM
+ 1. Obtain spike-ins concentration from Thermofisher and convert attomoles/µL to pM
  2. Take ~2% of the concentrations of the mixture #1 for both replicates
- 3. Compute nM/FPKM ratios for each spike-in
+ 3. Compute pM/FPKM ratios for each spike-in
  4. Compute the geometric mean of the ratios to obtain the final $\kappa$ by pooling all replicates.